ppy/osu-wiki/wiki/Contests/Official_support/en.md

 *For tournament support, see: [Official tournament support](/wiki/Tournaments/Official_support).*

-[Beatmapping contests](/wiki/Contests) are eligible to recieve support from the [osu! team](/wiki/People/The_Team) provided they meet certain criteria.
+[Beatmapping contests](/wiki/Contests) are eligible to receive support from the [osu! team](/wiki/People/The_Team) provided they meet certain criteria.

 For other contests, email us at [tournaments@ppy.sh](mailto:tournaments@ppy.sh).
 We'll try to work something out.